jeremycline/linux/Documentation/gpu/nouveau.rst

    `out-of-tree driver <https://github.com/skeggsb/nouveau>`_.

 Within the driver, there are several distinct sections.
 The reason for this is that NVIDIA hardware is partitioned into "privileged" and "user" blocks.
+For more details on the particulars of NVIDIA's hardware, consult `envytools`_.

-The general architecture is described in the diagram below.
+The general module architecture from userspace to the hardware lay is described in the diagram below.

 .. kernel-render:: DOT
-   :alt: Nouveau Architecture Diagram
+   :alt: Nouveau Software Architecture Diagram
-   :caption: Nouveau Architecture Diagram
+   :caption: Nouveau Software Architecture Diagram

    digraph "Nouveau" {
       node [shape=box]